juji-io/datalevin/README.md

 Writes are slower than Datascript, as expected, as Datalevin is writing to disk while Datascript is in memory.
-The bulk write speed is good, writing 100K datoms to disk in less than 0.5 seconds; the same data can also be transacted with all the integrity checks as a whole in around 1 second.
-If transacting one datom or a few datoms at a time, it is a couple more seconds slower.
+The bulk write speed is good, writing 100K datoms to disk in less than 0.5 seconds; the same data can also be transacted with all the integrity checks as a whole in less than 2 seconds.
+Transacting one datom or five datoms at a time, it takes more or less than that time.

 In short, Datalevin is quite capable for small or medium projects right now.
 Large scale projects can be supported when distributed mode is implemented.